ubergeekady/adyhub/src/posts/book-summary-refactoring.md

 > "Whenever you read [Refactoring ], it’s time to read it again.
 And if you haven’t read it yet, please do before writing another line of code."
 > –David Heinemeier Hansson, Creator of Ruby on Rails, Founder & CTO at Basecamp

-> Fully Revised and Updated―Includes New Refactorings and Code Examples
->
 > “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”
 > –M. Fowler (1999)